Excluded by Noindex Tag

 This common Google Index coverage issue occurs when the “noindex” robots tag excludes a web page from indexing.

-If such web pages are excluded from indexing by the issue excluded by the noindex tag, then it’s fine.
-If not, the problems are serious that might affect the potential web page ranking.
+If such web pages are excluded from indexing by the ‘excluded by the noindex’ tag, then it’s fine.
+If not, the problem is serious and might affect the potential web page ranking.

 How to Find Excluded by Noindex Tag Web Pages?